rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 For 128 surveyed persons, the percentage of persons watching the games is 64.0 (± 8.3)%
 For 256 surveyed persons, the percentage of persons watching the games is 64.0 (± 5.9)%
 For 512 surveyed persons, the percentage of persons watching the games is 64.0 (± 4.2)%
-For 1024 surveyed persons, the percentage of persons watching the games is 64.0 (± 2.9)%
-For 2048 surveyed persons, the percentage of persons watching the games is 64.0 (± 2.1)%
-For 4096 surveyed persons, the percentage of persons watching the games is 64.0 (± 1.5)%
-For 8192 surveyed persons, the percentage of persons watching the games is 64.0 (± 1.0)%
-For 16384 surveyed persons, the percentage of persons watching the games is 64.0 (± 0.7)%
-For 32768 surveyed persons, the percentage of persons watching the games is 64.0 (± 0.5)%
 </font></div>

 ### Comparing two proportions